 Phase 3: Prepare the slug

 The result of the build phase is a read-only file system we refer to as a slug.
-In this phase, we create an archive and put it in permanent storage.
-The next time you push code, if a service did not change, you can use a slug from the archive.
+In this phase, we create an archive and put the slug in permanent storage.
+The next time you push code, if a service didn’t change, we reuse the slug from the archive.

 Phase 4: Deploy slugs and cluster